 - Plan new products

-- Design product requirements
+- Design product and system requirements

 - Determine process characteristics

 - Determine Customer Requirements/Constraints

 - Translate Customer Requirements into measurable engineering specifications

 - Set target values for each engineering specification

 QFD uses some principles from concurrent engineering in that cross-functional teams are involved in all phases of product development.
 Each of the four phases in a QFD process uses a matrix to translate customer requirements from initial planning stages through production control.